chihyang/eopl3/ch05/README.md

 ```

 However, because we only make a non-`expval` bounce in `apply-procedure/k`, the
 last variant above is not necessary here.
-For exercise 5.19, we would see the
+In exercise 5.19, we would see the
 usage of the last variant.

 This note is inspired by